Gunman, victim die in Tucumcari shooting

 According to police, Jimmy Chavez was confronted by 23-year-old Flip Anaya inside the Pizza Hut and they began to argue.
 Once outside, Anaya took out a gun and allegedly shot Chavez.
 When police arrived, Anaya shot himself in the head.
 Anaya was airlifted to Northwest Texas Hospital in Amarillo, Texas.

-Chavez was pronounced dead on scene by a medical investigator.
-Anaya died from his injuries the evening of December 7.
+Chavez was pronounced dead on the scene by a medical investigator.
+Anaya died from his injuries on the evening of December 7.

-This is a developing story and we will bring updates as they become available.
+New Mexico State Police have taken over the investigation which is ongoing.

+It’s still unclear what sparked the argument.
+Online court records show Anaya did not have previous criminal history in New Mexico.